 The allure of the beaches is only enhanced by the incredible canyoning options at the heart of Basse-Terre.
 After speaking with Laurence of Guadeloupe Canyoning, an adventure outfit based in the territory, we got to the bottom of this picture-perfect active holiday location.
-Laurence and the crew have been giving top notch tours of Guadeloupe’s canyons for over 20 years, providing spectacular programs for all levels of canyoner.
+Laurence and the crew have been giving top-notch tours of Guadeloupe’s canyons for over 20 years, providing spectacular programs for all levels.

-With the help of Laurence and the Guadeloupe Canyoning team, we have a helpful guide that will prepare you to abseil, swim, jump, and dive into fun on Guadeloupe.
-If you were looking for the ultimate outdoor vacation, canyoning on Guadeloupe is a world-class choice with enough programs to keep adrenaline junkies and families equally thrilled!
+If you are looking for the ultimate outdoor vacation, canyoning in Guadeloupe is a world-class choice with enough programs to keep adrenaline junkies and families equally thrilled.

 Guadeloupe might just seem like another beautiful Caribbean island, but it is so much more than picturesque beaches and relaxing holiday vibes.
 If you had your heart set on a bit of excitement and adventure, here are a few reasons to head straight for the canyons of this French territory.